pixlise/core/README.md

 ## What is it?

-Pixlise Core is the API and data management processes for the Pixlise platform.
+PIXLISE Core is the API and data management processes for the PIXLISE platform.

 ## Building

-The core package is written in Golang and contains a number of components required for deplyoment of the Pixlise platform.
+The core package is written in Golang and contains a number of components required for deplyoment of the PIXLISE platform.
 The simplest way to build the code is to run

 ``` shell
 make build